aragon/taiko-ui/README.md

 # Taiko DAO UI

 > [!NOTE]
-> This repo is now read-only.
-The up to date version can be found on https://github.com/taikoxyz/dao-ui-mono
+> This repository is now read-only.
+You can find the most up to date version on https://github.com/taikoxyz/dao-ui-mono

 ## Overview